 UDL is a term coined by education research and development organisation, CAST.
-They define it as …a set of principles for curriculum development that give all individuals equal opportunities to learn.
-The UDL framework is based on neuroscience and learning sciences, and gives practical ideas and guidance about the things to think about when designing for everyone.
+They define it as …a set of principles for curriculum development that gives all individuals equal opportunities to learn.
+The UDL framework is based on neuroscience and learning sciences and gives practical ideas and guidance about the things to think about when designing for everyone.

 It identifies three key principles based on learning science:

 - Engagement: creating engaging environments and sustaining motivation